 Working hours in Luxembourg are limited to 40 hours in a standard working week, after which employees must be paid overtime salary.
-While this rule applies to the majority of people working in Luxembourg, it doesn’t cover directors, managers or the self-employed.
+While this rule applies to the majority of people working in Luxembourg, it doesn’t cover directors, managers, or the self-employed.

 The legal maximum working day is 10 hours, and the Ministry of Employment must approve any overtime.
 The government allows some sectors to employ staff on Sundays, as long as the work is voluntary and is paid at double the normal salary.

-While it doesn’t exist in all industries, some employers pay a 13th month bonus to their employees at the end of the year or at Christmas.
+While it doesn’t exist in all industries, some employers pay a thirteenth month bonus to their employees at the end of the year or at Christmas.
 Alternatively, others offer a profit sharing bonus based on how well the company does in the year.

-Research by Luxembourg’s statistic office Statec shows that employees in financial services and insurance earn the highest salaries in Luxembourg, followed by electricity production workers, science and technical professionals, IT workers and teachers.
+Research by Luxembourg’s statistical office Statec shows that employees in financial services and insurance earn the highest salaries in Luxembourg, followed by electricity production workers, science and technical professionals, IT workers and teachers.
 The lowest paid jobs in Luxembourg, meanwhile, were in the accommodation and food sectors.